How to qualify for a car loan with low income

 In short, it’s not.
 Car finance works the same for everyone.
 You place a deposit on the car you want – if you can – and then repay the balance along with interest over an agreed period of time.

 There isn’t a minimum amount of income you need to make before you’re eligible for car finance either.
-Lenders will only take into account how regular your income is and how much, because it shows what you will be relying on to repay the loan.
+Lenders will only consider how regular your income is and how much because it shows what you will be relying on to repay the loan.

 Buying a car outright is not an option for many who rely on benefits.
 And if you don’t have the money to make a large one-off payment for a car, a car loan for benefits claimants is possible.

-Lenders look at a number of things, including your income.
+Lenders look at several things, including your income.
 However, that income doesn’t necessarily have to come from full-time employment.
 Alternative incomes such as pensions or benefits can be considered too.

 If you’re in receipt of any of the below, you may still be eligible for car finance: